juji-io/datalevin/doc/search.md

 ;; A search engine depends on a key-value store to store the indices.
 (def lmdb (d/open-kv "/tmp/search-db"))

+;; By default, term positions in the documents are not stored.
 (def engine (d/new-search-engine lmdb {:index-position? true}))

 ;; Here are the documents to be indxed, keyed by doc-id